 The implant can be put in immediately after a miscarriage or abortion.
 You will be protected against pregnancy immediately.

-The implant, which is the size of a hair grip, is placed just under your skin in the inner area of your upper arm.
+The implant, which is the size of a match stick, is placed just under your skin in the inner area of your upper arm.